 Trouble sleeping or insomnia

-Vitamin D Deficiency Diseases: Currently not uncommon
+Vitamin D Deficiency Diseases: Not uncommon

 Vitamin D plays a major role in the regulation of calcium and phosphorus levels in the blood.
-These two minerals are the key to maintaining healthy bones; other than magnesium-also important.
+These two minerals are the key to maintaining healthy bones; other than magnesium.
 We need vitamin D to absorb calcium in the intestines and to then reclaim the calcium that would otherwise be “peed out.”
 In the bones, Vitamin D deficiency manifests as osteomalacia or osteoporosis.

 Osteomalacia results in poor bone density, muscular weakness and often causes small micro-fractures of the hips and spine.
 Osteoporosis is the most common bone disease among post-menopausal women and older men.
 It affects about 10 million Americans over age 50, even though it is completely preventable.